Kentucky Microprocessor

 Home-based microprocessors can produce non-fruit or low-sugar jams/jellies, as well as acidified food products, and/or low acid canned foods (e.g. canned tomatoes, green beans, salsa, BBQ sauce, pickles, chutney, etc).

 If your product is not a low-sugar, low-acid, or acidified canned good, then you should use Kentucky’s law for home-based processors.
-Home-based processors can produce standard fruit jams, jellies, preserves, and fruit butters, as well as many other non-PHF foods.
+Home-based processors can produce standard fruit jams, jellies, preserves, and fruit butters, as well as many other non-perishable foods.

 Canned, pureed baby food is not allowed.